One of the bits of advice I would have given to my younger self is:

 If you don't like the idea of having someone set deadlines for you to do a thing you don't even really want to do — then maybe being an employee isn't for you.
 In that case, you might struggle with your "career" as much as I did.

-The Difficult of Breaking Out of the Job / Career cycle.
+The Difficulty of Breaking Out of the Job / Career cycle

 It's very hard to break out of the psychology of needing a job, especially once you've started down that path.
 That's why I'm saying that not everyone needs to start on this path.